 Training Techniques

+Special training is often required before a horse will perform an ambling gait in response to a rider's command.
 Hill work involves the horse traversing up and down a hill, either at a walk or trot, building strength and balance while improving gait transitions.
-All of these techniques are effective for enhancing a horse's gait transitions.
+All of these techniques are effective for enhancing a horse’s gait transitions and are essential for success in various equestrian disciplines.

 Common Gait Faults and Solutions